Reviews Report

 North Dakota’s No-Fault Law

-North Dakota is a no-fault state, which means each driver’s insurance pays for any damages or injuries regardless of who was at fault.
-This is why each driver is required to purchase personal injury protection.
+North Dakota is a no-fault state, which means each driver’s insurance pays for medical and certain economic losses under personal injury protection (PIP) regardless of who was at fault (Insurance Department).

 North Dakota’s no-fault laws also means that it has modified comparative negligence laws; if you are more than 50% at fault in an accident, you can’t sue.
 Therefore, if it’s determined that you are 20% at fault in an accident, you can sue the other driver for 80% of any damages done to you.